Count data content changes

 More information about multi-groups functions.

-Global statistics about how sequences change are available with this SQL statement:
+Global statistics about how sequences of a tables group change are available with this SQL statement:

 SELECT * FROM emaj.emaj_sequence_stat_group('<group.name>', '<start.mark>', '<end.mark>');